callmezyos/callmezyos.github.io/about.md

 permalink: /about/
 ---

 I'm a tall guy from Wisconsin.
-Studying Game Design.
-With the asparitions to out to California and make it into the Game Industry.
+Studying Game Design at Columbia College Chicago.
+With the asparitions to move out to California and make it into the Game Industry.

 ### More Information
-Give my Facebook page a Like:                Follow me on Twitter: www.facebook.com/AZLCreations                   @Call_Me_Zyos
+Give my Facebook page a Like:
+www.facebook.com/AZLCreations

+Follow me on Twitter:
+@Call_Me_Zyos

 ### Contact me